alajmimohammad/final-project--intro-to-internet-programming--cs-275--spring-2025/README.md

 ### CSS

-* You’re free to style this as you wish.
+* You’re free to style this as you wish, as long as the shape of the diamond approximates the rendering in the video discussed earlier.
 * All CSS *must* go in `app/css/style.css`.

 ### JavaScript